xunyiwan/xunyiwang.github.io/about.md

 ### News and Highlights (since 2017)

-04/2018: one paper accepted for presentation at AMCIS 2018.
+04/2018: One paper accepted for presentation at AMCIS 2018.

 03/2018: Research with Srikanth Parameswaran, Darshan Mahendra Bagul, Rajiv Kishore featured in UB Now.

-02/2018: Great news!
-Paper with Srikanth Parameswaran, Darshan Mahendra Bagul, Rajiv Kishore on the quadritic effect of objective informational support and emotional support on self-care behavior of HIV patients in an online HIV communtity (POZ) accepted for publication at Journal of the American Medical Informatics Association!
+02/2018: Paper with Srikanth Parameswaran, Darshan Mahendra Bagul, Rajiv Kishore on the quadritic effect of objective informational support and emotional support on self-care behavior of HIV patients in an online HIV communtity (POZ) accepted for publication at Journal of the American Medical Informatics Association!

-10/2017: one paper accepted for presentation at ICIS 2017.
+10/2017: One paper accepted for presentation at ICIS 2017.